sajjadroudi/OS-Scheduler/README.md

 # Simple Shell

 Simple task scheduler written in Java.
 Created as a University project for Operating Systems course.
+You can study [project_definition.pdf](https://github.com/sajjadroudi/turing-machine/blob/master/project_definition.pdf) for more details.

 ## Features